Toronto restaurant really doesn't like people criticizing their food

 They've done it about ten times, he says.
 The results have varied from some customers amending their reviews to more positive ones, to others leaving the negative comments as is, but returning to the restaurant for a second try.

-So when Joseph came in to the restaurant nine months ago, ordered a gnocchi to-go, and left a bad review of the restaurant on Google, Joerin says he did the same thing, and DM'd Joseph his personal number and e-mail.
+So when a man came in to the restaurant nine months ago, ordered a gnocchi to-go, and left a bad review of the restaurant on Google, Joerin says he did the same thing, and DM'd him his personal number and e-mail.

 He never heard back, until a few days ago, when he saw the negative comments on Walsh's post.

-And despite Joseph hinting at one point that he might give Sugo a second shot at Walsh's recommendation, Joerin says he's not welcome anymore.
+And despite the man hinting at one point that he might give Sugo a second shot at Walsh's recommendation, Joerin says he's not welcome anymore.
 Plus he's sticking behind his "go home" comment.

 "I got line ups out the door," he says.
 "If you're coming to my neighbourhood where I grew up, and you’re going to act that way, get the fuck out of my neighbourhood."